mem48/geocompr/main.md

 In this chapter we will focus on seven, the most commonly used, simple features types: `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON` and `GEOMETRYCOLLECTION`.<!--FIG-->
 The whole list of possible feature types could be found in [the PostGIS manual ](http://postgis.net/docs/using_postgis_dbmanagement.html).

+Simple features could be represented in one of two ways, ether as a well-known binary (WKB) or well-known text (WKT).
+Well-known binary (WKB) representations are usually hexadecimal strings, which are used to transfer and store geometry objects in databases.
+Well-known text (WKT), on the other hand, is a text markup description of simple features.
+Both formats are exchangeable, therefore we would focus only on the well-known text (WKT) representation.

 All of the geometry types are built of points.
 Each point could be described as coordinates in a 2D, 3D or 4D space: